sebdalgarno/blog/content/post/github-cli/default.md

 ```

 # Dealing with pull requests
+## Create changes on a branch
-I'm going to create a branch called 'fix_that_bug' and fix that bug (you know, *that* one), commit and push those changes.
+I'm going to create a branch called 'fix_that_bug' and fix that bug (you know, *that* one).
+Then I'll commit and push those changes.

 ```
 git cb fix_that_bug